 The bucket list is refreshed every 30 minutes in the background, but if you have recently created new buckets or deleted existing, you can force a refresh with the

-Refresh Buckets button at the top of the page.
+Actions --> Refresh Bucketsmenu item at the top of the buckets list.

-You may have noticed the Object Count and Total Size (GB) values for each bucket and summed for each region.
+You may have noticed the Object Count and Total Size (GB) values for each bucket.
 These are not real-time reliable numbers.
 This data is pulled from CloudWatch Metrics for S3 Buckets.
 Amazon only updates these metrics once per day at the end of each day.
-So the numbers you are seeing are always a day old.
+So the numbers you are seeing are always a day old, but can give you a good feel.

 We check certain attributes related to buckets to give you information pertinent to setting up protection.
 As a result, you may notice icons next to the bucket names.
 The two main aspects we check now are public status and the encryption status.
 We want you to be informed on which buckets are public and how they are public.
 We also want to stop you from scanning whole buckets of encrypted objects when we don't have permissions to the key to decrypt those objects.
 Giving the AgentRole permissions to the key will solve this issue.